 Binoculars magnify distant objects to help you see them.
 Many binoculars come with different magnification levels so that you can magnify objects as much or little as you like.
 Binoculars can be described as two telescopes mounted side-by-side and aligned to point in the same direction.

-Why Use A Binocular?
+Why Do You Use A Binocular?

 Binoculars allow you to see further away with greater clarity.
 Binoculars magnify the light coming into your eyes.
 This makes objects appear larger or closer than they are.
 Binoculars are helpful for many purposes, such as birdwatching, hunting, and stargazing.